corndeladmin/DevOps-Deeper-Testing/playwright/Readme.md

 ## Before you start

-As with Selenium, this assumes you have `poetry` installed.
 Unlike Selenium, Playwright will attempt to download a browser for you by default if it's not already installed.

 ## What is Playwright?